kreuzwerker/terraform-provider-docker/docs/resources/container.md

 Optional:

 - `container_path` (String) The path in the container where the device will be bound.
+If not set, it defaults to the value of `host_path`.
 - `permissions` (String) The cgroup permissions given to the container to access the device.
 Defaults to `rwm`.